Non--regular McKean--Vlasov equations and calibration problem in local stochastic volatility models

 $(ii)$ Let us mention that the shape of the coefficients makes it possible to take into consideration the conditional distribution of $X^2$ given $X^1$ in a non--linear and specific way as we will see in the application to the local stochastic volatility model.
 Also, the two Brownian motions $W$ and $B$ can be correlated .i.e. $\mathrm{d} \langle W,B \rangle_t=\theta \mathrm{d}t$.

 $(iii)$ Our result contains some known results in the literature.
-But, the considered framework and assumptions seem to be more general compared to the literature.
+But, the considered framework and assumptions are more general compared to the literature.
+Especially, the dependence of the coefficients on the marginal distribution are weaker than {\rm \cite{Oelschlager1985}, \cite{JOURDAIN1998727} } and {\rm \cite{mireilleJabir}}.
+In addition, regarding the application to the LSV model, compared to {\rm \cite{LackerZhang19}}, we provide a non--stationary solution which is more in the spirit of the model and we allow the Brownian motions to be correlated.
+Also, unlike {\rm \cite{jourdainZhou}} which consider a volatility process with a finite number of values, we are able to take into account a continuum of values namely $\R$.
 However, we are unable to have a more general dependency for the coefficients $\lambda$ and $\beta$.
 Also, we cannot provide a uniqueness result for this system. \end{remark}